twistlock/docs/api/descriptions/policies/firewall_app_network_list_id_delete.md

 Deletes an existing list of IPv4 addresses/IP CIDR blocks for networks in WAAS.

+This endpoint is typically called to programmatically update the list, based on threat intelligence gathered by your application.

 To invoke this endpoint in the Console UI:

 1. Navigate to the **Defend > WAAS > Network lists** page.